 If you are looking to find Street Art in the Americas and Canada, you have come to the right place.
-Here is a list of places in Canada, North America and South America where you can find some amazing street art and murals.
-Photos were taken by travel bloggers during their travels, along with tips on where to find these wonderful and sometimes whimsical street art.
+Here is a list of places in Canada, North America and Central America where you can find some amazing street art and murals.
+Photos were taken by travel bloggers during their travels, along with tips on where to find this wonderful and sometimes whimsical street art.